-- 15. These are programmes where the main source of finance is industry or commerce.
-Much of the funding will come from the employer, or via the Flexible Workforce Development Fund (FWDF).
-Via the FWDF, employers can access funding to address priority skills gaps.
-These courses are delivered to meet the needs of apprenticeship levy-payers that, whilst vocational, may not immediately lead to a recognised qualification. - 16.
+- 28. These are programmes where the main source of finance is industry or commerce.
+Much of the funding will come from the employer.
+These courses are delivered to meet the needs of apprenticeship levy-payers that, whilst vocational, may not immediately lead to a recognised qualification. - 29.
 Examples of provision here include first aid courses, managing difficult conversations for new line managers and mental health in the workplace programme, and there are many other diverse examples of employees taking a module to contribute towards their personal development in their career that does not lead to a recognised qualification.